RebeccaSawyer/ImageUploadApp/README.md

 https://portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision

-Make sure you have the following NuGet packages in case they don't install as dependecies:
+Make sure you have the following NuGet packages in case they don't install as dependencies:
 Microsoft.Azure.CoginitiveServices.Vision.Computer Vision

 WindowsAzure.Storage